medialab/xan/docs/cmd/heatmap.md

                             [default: full]
     -S, --size <n>          Size of the heatmap square in terminal rows.
                             [default: 1]
+    -w, --width <n>         Use this to set heatmap grid cells width if you want rectangles instead of squares and want to have more space to display cell numbers with -N/--show-numbers or -Z/--show-normalized.
     -D, --diverging         Use a diverging color gradient.
 Currently only shorthand for "--gradient rd_bu".
     -C, --cram              Attempt to cram column labels over the columns.